 Joint Medical Director

-Mr Tisi qualified from The Medical College of Saint Bartholomew’s Hospital in 1988 and began his registrar training in 1992 in the Wessex region.
-Mr Tisi undertook a two year period of research at University of Southampton obtaining the Master of Surgery higher degree (Assessment and Treatment of Intermittent Claudication).
-Following specialist vascular training he obtained his CCST in 2000.
+Mr Paul Tisi qualified from The Medical College of Saint Bartholomew’s Hospital in 1988 and trained in vascular surgery in the Wessex region.
+He undertook a two year period of research at University of Southampton obtaining a Master of Surgery higher degree (Assessment and Treatment of Intermittent Claudication).
+Mr Tisi was appointed as Consultant Vascular and General Surgeon at Bedford Hospital and Luton and Dunstable University Hospital in 2001.
+He undertook the role of Clinical Subdean (University of Cambridge) between 2005 and 2010 and obtained a PGCert. in Medical Education.

 Dr Danielle B. Freedman MB.,BS., FRCPath., EuSpLM